|

 By

-the time men reach between the ages of 40 and 55, they can
+the time men reach between the ages of 40 and 55,

-to be very common and signals some form of hormonal
+Erectile dysfunction seems to be very common and signals

-imbalance is taking place.
+some form of hormonal imbalance is taking place.

-What's more, scientific
+What's more,

-and weakened bones.
-Since all this happens at a time of life
+heart disease and weakened bones.
+Since all this happens at

-when many men begin to question their values,
+a time of life when many men begin to question their values,

 accomplishments and direction in life, it's often difficult